 During each school day, the teacher should plan a movement activity, discussion ring, music activity, story-based activity, art activities, etc. The weekly theme is not the full extent of planning.
 Individual lessons must be planned, along with the objectives for those lessons.

 At a preschool level, there should be weekly planning as well as an overall term/semester plan.
-The teachers shouldn’t be winging it on a daily basis.
 You have a right to ask the school about lesson planning.

 10. Your Gut Feeling

-Most importantly, trust your gut feeling about a preschool.
+Most importantly, trust your intuition about a preschool.
 Know that this is the most important decision you will make about your child’s education.

-If you realize your child’s school is not a caring, educational environment, do not hesitate to move them to a place they will be happier at.
+If you feel the school is not a caring, educational environment, do not hesitate to keep looking.